drmikecrowe/mbfcext/docs/index.md

 Be informed as you read your Facebook feed.
 We are the most comprehensive media bias resource on the internet.
 There are currently 1100+ media sources listed in our database and growing every day.
 Don’t be fooled by Fake News sources.

+### Release notes for version 1.0.15

+What's new this release:

+Now showing more detailed information:

+* Reporting: The reporting analysis by [Media Bias/Fact Check](https://mediabiasfactcheck.com)
+* References: This is [Moz's Link equity](https://moz.com/learn/seo/what-is-link-equity), once colloquially referred to with the awful term "link juice," is a search engine ranking factor based on the idea that certain links pass value and authority from one page to another.
+This value is dependent on a number of factors, such as the linking page's authority, topical relevance, HTTP status, and more.
+Links that pass equity are one of many signals that Google and other search engines use to determine a page's rankings in the SERPs.
+Moz's Link Equity analysis.
+* Popularity: Of the 2000+ MBFC sites, this indicates the where this site falls in the continuum of sites analyzed.
+Sites with few References (Link Equity) are close to 0% in popularity.
+Sites with 3M References are at 100%.
+This percentage should help you determine how seriously to take the site.
+* Search:  This link opens a new window at our sister site [https://factualsearch.news](https://factualsearch.news) and tries to search for the tagline.
+It should help you start your research into a specific topic and it's accuracy.

+New Features:

+* Now allow collapsing "Mixed" factual reporting sources

 ### Release notes for version 1.0.14

 Bug fixes